govuk-react/govuk-react/README.md

 This project is part of a larger initiative to componetise large scale React applications.
 Using CSSinJS allows us to include styles inside a module bundle that can be published (using `npm publish`) and consumed by a peer application, without putting dependencies on the peer application to implement a specific CSS build system.

-# Why Emotion?

-We opted for [Emotion](https://emotion.sh/) over styled-components as we like the [support for JS syntax](https://emotion.sh/docs/object-styles).
-This has since been added to styled-components.
-We would not be against moving to styled-components in the future if there was a clear advantage, but at the moment both libraries have great features and communities.

-We are also expecting to use [Interoperable Style Transfer Format (ISTF)](https://github.com/cssinjs/istf-spec) once it is finalised and compatible with a CSSinJS library, which would allow us to distribute CSSinJS stylesheets without a runtime.
+We are expecting to use [Interoperable Style Transfer Format (ISTF)](https://github.com/cssinjs/istf-spec) once it is finalised and compatible with a CSSinJS library, which would allow us to distribute CSSinJS stylesheets without a runtime.

 ## Why not use GDS styles/classes directly